When funding is approved there are a number of steps producers need to take. At each step information must be provided to NZ On Air.

 We release funding in stages, or drawdowns, which are agreed during the contract negotiations.
 After the first payment, producers must meet agreed milestones and provide reports on progress to receive further drawdowns.

-See the guidelines below for information on what to include in your reports to NZ On Air.
+See below for information on what to include in your reports to NZ On Air.

 From time to time we carry out audits of production companies to ensure taxpayer funds are being spent correctly.